IMPORTANT: We are aware of the many challenges students and families are faced with as a result of COVID-19.

-Furthermore, students enrolled in the fall 2019 and/or spring 2020 terms will temporarily have a financial hold lifted to allow enrollment in summer 2020 and fall 2020 when it opens on April 6th.
+Students enrolled in the fall 2019 and/or spring 2020 terms will temporarily have a financial hold lifted to allow enrollment in fall 2020.

 [If a student has a past due balance, a hold prohibiting future registration and/or receipt of transcripts will be placed on his/her account until the balance is paid.
 Additionally, late payment fees will continue to accrue on the unpaid balance.]